windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/request-input.md

 # Get SUPER GLOBALS

-Every Super Global will be an Input property.
+Every Super Global will be an independent object.

 ``` php
 // These are all Input object